danieledurante/GroupTensor-Test/Application-Tutorial.md

 response <- response[sel]
 ```

-The grouping variable denoting the voters preferences at the Presidential primaries, contain also information on the Republican primaries.
+The grouping variable denoting the voters preferences at the Presidential primaries, contains also information on the Republican primaries.
 Since our focus is only on the Democratic primaries, we **select only the voters who chose either Hillary Clinton or Bernie Sanders.**

 ``` r
 sel_resp <- which(response=="1.
 Hillary Clinton" | response=="2.
 Bernie Sanders")